We report the observation of the tttt production in LHC collisions, performed on the data collected by CMS during Run2 (2016-2018).

 The seminars will also include presentations of new ideas, proposals or status reports from projects in progress.

-- EP-IT Data science seminars - organized by M. Elsing, M. Girone, L. Moneta, M. Pierini
+Organised by M. Elsing, M. Girone, L. Moneta, M. Pierini

 Data science is a growing interdisciplinary field, consisting in the development of new methods to process and analyse large datasets, in order to extract insight on specific problems.
 Many of these technique are part of HEP data processing and analysis workflows since decades.
 The advent of modern computational technologies has boosted research in Data Science, with development of novel approaches to data analysis, specific software tools and specific computing architectures.
 These new technologies offer new opportunities and solutions to problems encountered in HEP research.
 This seminar series is an opportunity for the CERN community to get in contact with people from HEP as well as from other science domains and industry, developing new data science solutions.